Mailing List

 Most Original Use of Theme

 A very special printed work from famed Japanese American photographer Yuichi Idaka!
+This framed piece is from the artist’s original personal collection.

 Awards must be physically claimed by the award winner or his/her representative (that can be a friend, family member, fellow filmmaker, etc.) at the Shootout World Premiere Awards Ceremony and After Party in New York City (free to attend for registered competitors).